Fast Track Grant Program FAQs

 Why does the BFFT support organizations in Dallas and Park City?

 The BFFT supports organizations in the cities and regions our trustees call home.
-As a result, we fund projects that serve our communities of Dallas County, Texas or Park City, Utah.
+As a result, we fund projects that serve our communities of Dallas County, Texas or Summit County, Utah.
 The Foundation is not considering projects outside of these geographic regions at this time.

 Who is eligible to receive a Fast Track grant?